Antibiotics

 - El-Nimr N, et al. (2019).
 A cross-sectional national survey of community pharmacy staff: Knowledge and antibiotic provision.
 PLOS ONE.
 [DOI]

-- Chandar B, et al. (2021).
-Factors determining antibiotic use in the general population: A qualitative study in India.
+- Vazquez-Cancela O, Souto-Lopez L, Vazquez-Lago JM, Lopez A, Figueiras A (2021).
+Factors determining antibiotic use in the general population: A qualitative study in Spain.
 PLOS ONE.
 [DOI]

 - Autier P, et al. (2017).
 Non-skeletal health effects of vitamin D supplementation: A systematic review on findings from meta-analyses summarizing trial data.
 PLOS ONE.
 [DOI]